-To improve the data coverage in the target region, we have extensively searched for long period and broadband data from seismic stations and arrays in the European Arctic, including local networks and temporary array installments.
+To improve the data coverage in the target region, we have extensively searched for long period and broad-band data from seismic stations and arrays in the European Arctic, including local networks and temporary array installments.
 We were able to retrieve surface waveform data and make surface wave dispersion observations on data from archives at NORSAR, University of Bergen, the Kola Science Center in Apatity, the Geological Survey of Denmark and the University of Helsinki, in addition to data retrievable from the international data centres at IRIS and GEOFON.
-The full list of stations is given in Table 1 and an overview map of the station locations is in Fig. 1 (top).
+The full list of stations is given in Table 1 and an overview map of the station locations is in Fig. 1(b).
 New Love- and Rayleigh-wave data were identified for more than 150 seismic events (including 25 nuclear tests at Novaya Zemlya and 13 so-called Peaceful Nuclear Explosions (PNEs) within the former Soviet Union) spanning a time period from 1971 to 2005.
-Fig. 1 (bottom) shows the geographic distribution of these events and their source parameters are listed in Table 3 (electronic supplement).
-The PNE have not been used previously for surface wave studies.
+Fig. 1(b) shows the geographic distribution of these events and their source parameters are listed in Table 2.
+The PNE data have not been used previously for surface

-From the surface wave recordings, group velocities for Love and Rayleigh waves were measured in the period range between 10 and 150 s using the program package for Frequency-Time Analysis developed at CU-Boulder (Ritzwoller & Levshin 1998).
-Following outlier rejection (as described in Ritzwoller & Levshin 1998), the new measurements were combined with the existing set of group velocity measurements provided by CU-Boulder (Levshin et al. 2001) that were completely inside the study region $[50^{\circ} - 90^{\circ} \text{ N}, 60^{\circ} \text{ W} - 160^{\circ} \text{ E}]$ .
-The entire data set, therefore, consists of paths within the same regional frame.
-By analyzing events clusters (Ritzwoller & Levshin 1998), the root-mean-square of the group velocity measurements for the new data set in the considered period range is measured to be 0.010 -0.015 km/s for Rayleigh waves and 0.015 - 0.025 km/s for Love waves.
+From the surface wave recordings, group velocities for Love and Rayleigh waves were measured in the period range between 10 and 150 s using the program package for frequency-time analysis developed at CU-Boulder (Ritzwoller & Levshin 1998).
+Following outlier rejection (as described in Ritzwoller & Levshin 1998), the new measurements were combined with the existing set of group velocity measurements provided by CU-Boulder (Levshin et al. 2001) that were completely inside the study region [50°-90°N,

+$60^{\circ} W{-}160^{\circ} E].$ The entire data set, therefore, consists of paths within the same regional frame.
+We should notice that CU-Boulder database includes more than $10\,000$ paths crossing this cell at periods 25 s and longer.
+However, we decided to limit ourselves only by the paths inside the cell to give new and earlier data the equal weight.
+Otherwise, all uncertainties related to the long paths could be imprinted on the resulting detailed regional maps.

+By analyzing event clusters (Ritzwoller & Levshin 1998), the rms of the group velocity measurements for the new data set in the considered period range is measured to be $0.010-0.015 \text{ km s}^{-1}$ for Rayleigh waves and $0.015-0.025 \text{ km s}^{-1}$ for Love waves.

-Figure 2 compares the number of newly analyzed Love and Rayleigh wave measurements with the number in the pre-selected CU data set.
+Fig. 2 compares the number of newly analysed Love and Rayleigh wave measurements with the number in the pre-selected CU data set.
 The new data set increases the ray density in the study region significantly.
-In particular, for shorter periods the number of rays crossing the target area is increased by more than 200 % for Rayleigh waves and close to 200 % for Love waves.
-For longer periods (i.e., T > 80 s), the percentage of new data significantly drops because large seismic events, necessary to generate long period radiation, are rare in the study region.
-Figure 3 illustrates how the new data set complements the CU data at periods of 25 and 40 s.
+In particular, for shorter periods the number of rays crossing the target area is increased by more than 200 per cent for Rayleigh waves and close to 200 per cent for Love waves.
+For longer periods (i.e. T > 80 s), the percentage of new data significantly drops because large seismic events, necessary to generate long period radiation, are rare in the study region.
+Fig. 3 illustrates how the new data set complements the CU data at periods of 25 and 40 s.
 Note that many gaps in the pre-selected CU data set are filled by the new data.
-Figure 4 shows the path densities for the combined data set for a variety of periods for both Love and Rayleigh waves.
-Due to the inhomogeneous distribution of sources and stations the path density is higher in the western part of the studied region and smoothly degrades toward the east.
+Fig. 4 shows the path densities for the combined data set for a variety of periods for both Love and Rayleigh waves.
+Due to the inhomogeneous distribution of sources and stations the path density is higher in the western part of the studied region and smoothly degrades towards the east.
 Path density degrades as periods rise above 40 s.